-5 kids and their mom die in Michigan motel fire
+Mother and 5 of her children die in Michigan motel fire

 Boyce described the two-story motel as a place for people with low incomes to "get back on their feet."

 Eight people were treated for smoke inhalation and released from a hospital.
+The cause of the fire was not immediately known.

-Samuel's husband was the father of some of the children who died, Boyce said.
+Curtis' husband, Samuel Curtis, was the father of some of the children who died, Boyce said.

 "His whole world's been turned upside down," the chief deputy said.

-Note: This story has been corrected to reflect that police now say the dead woman's name was Kiarre Curtis, not Kiarre Samuel.